 A Path Through the Forest and Trees

-The overall learning experience is often a blind spot for Administrators and content creators.
+The learning experience is often a blind spot for Administrators and content creators.
 It is the classic forest and tree scenario.
-Learners are on a journey through the forest to find the resources necessary to accomplish their goals.
+Learners are journeying through the forest to find the resources necessary to accomplish their goals.

 As Learning Experience Designers, we can easily get too focused on creating excellent course content and keeping the LMS “lights on.”
 As a result, we lose sight of the LMS’s critical role in creating a unified learning experience.
 We forget that we are pathfinders, charged with guiding learners to the right resources at the right time so they can accomplish their performance goals.